Biocodings/sam-to-bam/index.md

 ### Use GenWQE compression accelerator (OpenPOWER only)

 Prerequisites:
-1. [GenWQE software](https://github.com/ibm-genwqe) is installed on /opt/genwqe.
+1. [GenWQE software](https://github.com/ibm-genwqe) is installed on the system.
 2. A GenWQE compression card is installed on the system.

     $ export HW_ZLIB=8